Quantifying the Effects of Contact Tracing, Testing, and Containment Measures in the Presence of Infection Hotspots: Introduction

 \section{Introduction}

-As countries around the world aim to counteract rising numbers of \sars infections~\cite{who-covid,covid-numbers-worldwide,who-declares-pandemic}, overwhelmingly growing evi\-dence suggests that few infected people in infection hotspots, or \emph{superspreading events} (SSEs), may be responsible for both explosive early growth of cases and sustained transmission in later stages~\cite{adam2020clustering,carehomes,endo2020estimating,lau2020characterizing,frieden20identifying,athreya2020effective}.
+\blfootnote{${}^*$Our code is publicly available at: \bfseries \url{https://github.com/covid19-model/}} As countries around the world aim to counteract rising numbers of COVID-19 infections~\cite{covid-numbers-worldwide}, overwhelmingly growing evidence suggests that few infected people in infection hotspots, or \emph{superspreading events} (SSEs), may be responsible for both explosive early growth of cases and sustained transmission in later stages~\cite{adam2020clustering,carehomes,endo2020estimating,lau2020characterizing, frieden2020identifying,athreya2020effective}.
 For example, in Hong Kong, the largest infection hotspots were traced back to four bars, which accounted for 32.5\% of all locally acquired infections from January 23 to April 28, 2020~\cite{adam2020clustering}.
 In South Korea, an infection hotspot linked to a church was responsible for at least 60\% of all recorded cases by March 18, 2020, and over 1,000 infections were traced back to a single individual~\cite{superspreader0}.
-The first major outbreak in Germany occurred after an infected couple attended a carnival festivity in Heinsberg, with superspreading dynamics later verified from virus genome sequencing~\cite{walker2020genetic}.
-These lines of evidence suggests that, for \sars, the number of secondary infections caused by a single individual is \emph{overdispersed}---most individuals infect few and a few infect many~\cite{cevik2020sars,hasan2020superspreading,zhang2020evaluating}.
+The first major outbreak in Germany occurred after an infected couple attended a carnival festivity in Heinsberg, with superspreading dynamics later verified by virus genome sequencing~\cite{walker2020genetic}.
+These lines of evidence suggest that, for COVID-19, the number of infections caused by single infectious individuals is \emph{overdispersed}---most individuals infect few and a few infect many, exhibiting greater variance than expected under Poisson assumptions~\cite{cevik2020sars,hasan2020superspreading,zhang2020evaluating}.
+Using carefully annotated tracing data, this has been identified as a root cause of SSEs~\cite{adam2020clustering, endo2020estimating,lau2020characterizing, frieden2020identifying}.